arpit2438735/express-payment-gateway/README.md

 #Running the Server

 1. install packages using `npm install`
-2. then run `grunt` //Run all test cases and open server
+2. then run `grunt` //Run all test cases and open port to run the server
 3. then open browser and type `localhost:3000`

 ### Supported credit card format are:-